Galaxy cluster: Composition

-There are three main components of a galaxy cluster.
-They are tabulated below:
+Galaxy clusters have three main components.
+Galaxies themselves only make up a small fraction of clusters, although they are the only component we can detect in the visible spectrum.
+The heated gas of the intracluster medium (ICM) has a peak temperature between 30 and 100 million degrees Celsius.
+Dark matter makes up the majority of the mass of galaxy clusters, but cannot be detected optically.

+Cluster formation and evolution

+As galaxy clusters form, massive amounts of energy are released due to shock waves, the heating of gas, and galaxy interactions.
+Gas collides with existing material which generates shock waves, heating it to tens of millions of degrees and producing X-ray emissions.
+Galaxy evolution within the cluster is governed by interactions between galaxies, such as galaxy mergers, and gas stripping.

 Classification

-Galaxy clusters are categorized as type I, II, or III based on morphology.
+There are many classification systems for galaxy clusters, based on characteristics such as shape symmetry, X-ray luminosity, and dominant galaxy type.
+The Bautz-Morgan classification sorts clusters into types I, II, and III based on the relative brightness of their galaxies–type I with greatest contrast and type III with the least.

 Galaxy clusters as measuring instruments

 Gravitational redshift

 Galaxy clusters have been used by Radek Wojtak from the Niels Bohr Institute at the University of Copenhagen to test predictions of general relativity: energy loss from light escaping a gravitational field.
 Photons emitted from the center of a galaxy cluster should lose more energy than photons coming from the edge of the cluster because gravity is stronger in the center.
 Light emitted from the center of a cluster has a longer wavelength than light coming from the edge.
 This effect is known as gravitational redshift.
 Using the data collected from 8000 galaxy clusters, Wojtak was able to study the properties of gravitational redshift for the distribution of galaxies in clusters.
 He found that the light from the clusters was redshifted in proportion to the distance from the center of the cluster as predicted by general relativity.
 The result also strongly supports the Lambda-Cold Dark Matter model of the Universe, according to which most of the cosmos is made up of Dark Matter that does not interact with matter.